 For her work on behalf of the Boys & Girls Club of Oyster Bay-East Norwich, she was honored as ‘Woman of the Year’ and cited by the Township of Oyster Bay for ‘public-spirited contributions advancing the general welfare of the community.’
 She lives with her husband in New York, where she blogs at Desperately Seeking Paris.

-About the Book: Veronica’s Grave
+About the Books: Veronica’s Grave and Missing Mother

 About the Blog: Desperately Seeking Paris

 Writers have done it from time immemorial, and the French have made an art of it.
 And what is that?
 Flanerie, the noble art of walking the city without a destination.
 Any great city will do, but for me Paris and New York are the lodestars of my life, the sources of inspiration for life and living and for my blog Desperately Seeking Paris.
 Come, walk with me!

 So who is this flaneuse/blogeuse?
 Born in the South Bronx, two words long synonymous with urban decay, Barbara Donsky went on to discover a passion for all things French.
 Go figure.